-- At least 56 units of major requirements
+- At least 43 units of major requirements

-- Up to 9 units of major prefix courses may be used to satisfy Liberal Studies requirements; these same courses may also be used to satisfy major requirements
+- Up to 9 units of major prefix courses may be used to satisfy Liberal Studies requirements; these same courses may also be used to satisfy major requirements.

-- Elective courses, if needed, to reach an overall total of at least 120 units
+- Elective courses, if needed, to reach an overall total of at least 120 units.

-Please note that you may be able to use some courses to meet more than one requirement.
+Students may be able to use some courses to meet more than one requirement.
 Contact your advisor for details.

 |Minimum Units for Completion||120|